 Coastal and Long Island Sound Monitoring

-Similar to lakes and ponds, CT DEEP does not currently have the resources to coordinate a formal statewide volunteer coastal monitoring program.
+At this time, CT DEEP does not coordinate a formal statewide volunteer coastal monitoring program.
 However, the Monitoring Group implements an extensive Long Island Sound (LIS) water quality monitoring program and groups currently conducting coastal monitoring are encouraged to submit their data to support this effort.
 To learn more contact Katie O'Brien-Clayton at email@example.com.

 Volunteer Water Monitoring Conferences